Suggester/Documentation/staff/unblacklist.md

 # Unblacklist
 ---
 ### Description
-This command is used to let blacklisted people use the bot in the server again.
+This command is will remove users from the server blacklist.
 ### Required Arguments
 `user` - The user you want to unblacklist.
 ### Usage